8ta4/quest/DONTREADME.md

 ### Navigation

+> When a new question window opens, which window is focused: the question window or the reading window?

+The question window gets focused.
+Since it's a new window, it might pop up in an inconvenient spot.
+By focusing on it first, it gives users the chance to move it using keyboard shortcuts.

+If you need to get back to the reading window, switching focus is easy with shortcuts like `Cmd + ~`.

 > Does `quest` use `chrome.commands`?

 No, it doesn't. `chrome.commands` only supports [up to 4 shortcuts](https://developer.chrome.com/docs/extensions/reference/api/commands#:~:text=at%20most%20four%20suggested%20keyboard%20shortcuts), but `quest` needs more than that.